-Another must-have: pictures!
+Another must-have: photos.
 Many assets have similar names or are stored in hard-to-reach boxes.
 By uploading high-resolution photos to your inventory app, you can suddenly make sense of everything you’ve got—all by taking a quick glance at your phone, tablet, or computer.

 Next up, asset and inventory item details that you can customize to a T. Because no two businesses are alike, and most companies crave tons of flexibility regarding item details.
 After all, what’s important to you is what you need to track.

 So look for inventory management software that lets you pick and choose what you track and record.
-First, of course, you’ll need the basics: size, location, condition, vendor.
+First, of course, you’ll need the basics: size, location, condition, and vendor.
 But don’t forget about pictures, attachments, barcodes and QR codes, random notes, and “custom fields” to track all the tiny details that are important to you.

 Anything you’d scribble on a sheet of paper or slap on a sticky note, you should be able to track easily in item details, too.